facebook/react-native-website/docs/_getting-started-macos-android.md

 - `Android SDK`
 - `Android SDK Platform`
 - `Android Virtual Device`
-- If you are not already using Hyper-V: `Performance (Intel ® HAXM)` ([See here for AMD or Hyper-V](https://android-developers.googleblog.com/2018/07/android-emulator-amd-processor-hyper-v.html))

 Then, click "Next" to install all of these components.